 You are viewing the "jobs" Archives

-COLUMBUS, Ohio (AP) — Ohio’s seasonally adjusted unemployment rate fell slightly from May to June.
-State officials on Friday said the unemployment rate was 4% in June, compared with 4.1% the previous month.
-Ohio’s unemployment rate stood at 4.6% in June 2018.
+COLUMBUS, Ohio (AP) — Ohio’s seasonally adjusted unemployment rate was unchanged from September to October.
+State officials on Friday said the unemployment rate was 4.2% last month, the same as September.
+Ohio’s unemployment rate stood at 4.6% in October 2018.
 The national rate was 3.6% in October, up from last month, and down from 3.8%… Read More

 Devin Mefford is sitting in the squat metal buggy of a modified mantrip, the train-like shuttle coal miners use to travel underground.
 Mefford is dressed for work, in a hardhat and a navy shirt and pants with lime green reflective stripes.
 It’s a uniform his father and grandfather — both Kentucky coal miners — would… Read More

 COLUMBUS, Ohio (AP) – Google says it is set to break ground on its $600 million data center in an Ohio city, part of $13 billion in planned investments by the tech giant this year.
 Company officials will be in New Albany on Friday for a groundbreaking celebration at the city’s International Business Park.
 The… Read More

 CHARLESTON, W.Va.
 (AP) – A legislative report says West Virginia’s Division of Labor cited more than 500 violations of a jobs act intended to give local laborers the majority of roles on state-funded public works projects.
 The Charleston Gazette-Mail reported Wednesday that contractors were fined more than $100,000 altogether during the 2018-19 fiscal year for… Read More